A transcript of the podcast follows:

 Robb: Yeah.
 All right.
 That’s great.
 What are the top signs that your spouse might be cheating on you?
 If someone comes to you and says I feel like there’s some infidelity in my relationship, what should I look for?

 Thomas: Well, most of the times they know it.
 When a woman comes to us, we call it woman’s intuition.
 When a guy comes to us, we call it a gut reaction.
 Once again, the 20 signs that have kind of changed a little bit over the years – In my first book, If You Only Knew which is free on the website, that 20 have now kind of morphed into 20 new ones which is in the second book.
 So, I had my IT people and staff take those 20 and put them on that same page.
 They’re pretty basic, pretty common.
-All of the sudden now the guy is going to the gym or there’s extra grooming.
+All of a sudden now the guy is going to the gym or there’s extra grooming.
 Or your company is no longer wanted with your mate or they don’t want you coming to the office.
 There’s excessive overtime.
 One of the key ones is if your spouse comes home looking and smelling better than when they left in the morning, you’ve probably got a problem.

 We tell people, look.
 Here’s the 20 signs.
 They’re very consistent.
 If you go through it with the old marker and you go, I think Robb did this and I think Mary Lou did that one and you’ve got one or two, let’s not have the panic time.